 1) Set Benchmarks

 This is often one of the most overlooked, yet important, steps in Account Planning.
 How will you know if your end result is a good one if you don’t know where you started?
 First things first: define where you are.
 If marketing qualified leads is the objective and you want to bring in 20% more in Q4, how many leads did you generate in Q3?
 What about Q4 last year?
 Gather as much information as possible, and be sure to consider seasonality when comparing data.
-The more you know about where your business is now, the better your Account Manager can help you address your current problems to move forward with your eCommerce plan.
+The more you know about where your business is now, the better your Account Manager can help you address your current problems to move forward with your eCommerce strategy plan.

 2) Define Success